The Intersection of Faith and Philosophy

 Discover how Jesus approached Scripture and learn to read the Bible with the same depth and reverence.

-The article offers eight questions to help readers understand and apply the Bible effectively in daily life.
+Questions to help readers understand and apply the Bible effectively in daily life.

 Galatians 3:15-29